Bill-Gray/PDCursesMod/dosvga/README.md

   (pdcurses.lib or .a, depending on your compiler) and a lot of object files.
 Add the target "demos" to build the sample programs.

-- By default,  a built-in 8x14 font from `font.h` is used.
-But one can [download VGA fonts](https://hack.org/mc/fonts/vgafonts.tar.gz) and set the `PDC_FONT` environment variable to refer to a desired .vga file,  for example,

-        set PDC_FONT=c:\vgafonts\ser8x16.vga

-  The font *must* be in the .vga format,  256*font_height bytes long,  and the font height *must* be less than or equal to 16.
-(The font width, at least as of now,  must be 8.)
+  You can also give the optional parameter "WIDE=Y", to build the library with wide-character (Unicode) support:

+        wmake -f Makefile.wcc WIDE=Y

+  (WIDE=Y is untested on the Borland compiler.)

+The font can be set via the environment variable PDC_FONT.
+The font must be in the PSF format, version 2.

 Distribution Status
 -------------------